Student Career Timeline

 - Become familiar with the internship process for your academic department (i.e. forms, deadlines, GPA requirements).

 - Research and apply for internships or summer/part time jobs that can provide marketable skills.
 Consider pursuing an internship in Washington, DC.
-Ask us about The Washington Center!
-They offer internships for all majors.
+Ask us about The Washington Center and Chicago Semester!
+They offer internships for most majors.

 - Explore opportunities to study abroad through the Center for Global Education.